matesuu/autogit/README.md

 # autogit
-A simple automation tool for git
+A simple automation tool for git commits, pushing and pulling, and version control